Nuitka/Nuitka/README.rst

 future.
 Right now, you will have to deal with huge compilation times for these.

-For now, a major weapon in fighting dependency creep should be applied, namely the ``anti-bloat`` plugin, which offers interesting abilities, that can be put to use and block unneeded imports, giving an error for where they occur.
-Use it e.g. like this ``--enable-plugin=anti-bloat --noinclude-pytest-mode=nofollow --noinclude-setuptools-mode=nofollow`` and check its help output.
-It can take for each module of your choice, e.g. forcing also that PyQt5 is considered uninstalled for standalone mode.
+A major weapon in fighting dependency creep should be applied, namely the ``anti-bloat`` plugin, which offers interesting abilities, that can be put to use and block unneeded imports, giving an error for where they occur.
+Use it e.g. like this ``--noinclude-pytest-mode=nofollow --noinclude-setuptools-mode=nofollow`` and e.g. also ``--noinclude-custom-mode=setuptools:error`` to get the compiler to error out for a specific package.
+Make sure to check its help output.
+It can take for each module of your choice, e.g. forcing also that e.g.
+``PyQt5`` is considered uninstalled for standalone mode.

+It's also driven by a configuration file, ``anti-bloat.yml`` that you can contribute to, removing typical bloat from packages.
+Feel free to enhance it and make PRs towards Nuitka with it.

 Onefile: Finding files
 ======================